piotr-rarus/evobench/README.md

 # Evobench

-Evobench is a collection of benchmark problems dedicated for model-based large scale optimization.

-## Overview

-This package contains following problems.

-### Discrete

-- trap
-- step trap
-- bimodal
-- step bimodal
-- HIFF
-- Ising Spin Glass

-### Continuous

-- trap
-- step trap
-- multimodal
-- step multimodal
-- sawtooth

-### Compound

-You can create your own benchmark made of other benchmarks.
+Evobench is a collection of benchmark problems dedicated for optimization problems (both synthetic and practical).
+Please note that Python isn't still best tool for solving optimization problems, as loops are still slow.
+This might change in a next couple of years.
+Our main intention is to provide easily accessible package for PoC, research or teaching purposes.

 ## Getting started